 Sramana Mitra: Were customers part of your development process?
 By this time in the history of Silicon Valley, it’s fairly well-understood that customers need to be part of the product development process early on.
 Were you mirroring that trend?

-I don’t think you want to try and delegate out customer interactions.
+I don’t think you want to try and delegate innovation to customer interactions.
 If you have to iterate, you should.
-All that being said, I had a lot of customers at Avamar.
-I had a lot of relationships with executives.
-We talked to a lot of them as we were building the product.
-We had them provide feedback throughout that lifecycle.
+All that being said, we talked to a lot of customers as we were building the Delphix product.
+We had them provide feedback throughout the lifecycle.

-One of the funny things with Delphix is when we first launched the product, I used to believe in the old crossing the chasm framework.
-Many of our first customers were large enterprises who were risk-averse.
-It was stubbornly horizontal even though we tried to focus on verticals.
+I used to believe in the ‘old crossing the chasm’ framework.
+One of the funny things with Delphix is when we first launched that product, many of our first customers were large enterprises who were risk-averse.
+Our customer adoption was stubbornly horizontal even though we tried to focus on verticals.

 Sramana Mitra: Your products are all infrastructure products.
 Geoffrey Moore’s philosophy is a little bit less pertinent to product areas that are pure horizontal product areas.
 Your products are enterprise horizontal software.
 The vertical philosophy applies less to your type of company.

 Jedidiah Yueh: I would agree with that.
 Our very first customer was a Fortune 100 company.
-The CIO ended up deploying us at Facebook.
-He was a CIO at Facebook.
+The CIO there later deployed us at Facebook as well.
 The very first company that deployed and paid for the product was Staples.
 They were pretty large organizations.
-The turning factor was how much they had in data delivery for their key applications.
+The key factor was how much they needed faster data delivery for their application releases.
 The more pain they had, the more opportunity we had.